 NMFA serves the families of the currently serving, retired, wounded, or fallen members of the Army, Navy, Marine Corps, Air Force, Space Force, Coast Guard, and Commissioned Corps of the USPHS and NOAA.

-Ms. Hamon was appointed as the interim representative in June 2022.
+Ms. Huck was appointed as the representative in June 2023.

 Military Child Education Coalition

 The Military Child Education Coalition (MCEC) is a global nonprofit organization that has been serving military-connected children and their families since 1998.
 Our mission is supporting all military-connected children by educating parents, school personnel, and the children themselves to better understand and resolve the unique educational challenges associated with the highly mobile and unpredictable military lifestyle; advocating on behalf of military-connected children with local, state, and national decision makers; and collaborating on behalf of military-connected children with all military branches, state, and national departments of education, local school districts, institutions of higher learning, and other nonprofit organizations.

 Our vision is to ensure every military-connected child is supported in their social and emotional wellbeing so they can be college-, work-, and life-ready.
 We achieve our mission by providing in-person and virtual trainings and workshops, webinars, podcasts, SchoolQuest (TM) (A state-of-the-art planning tool with links to critical resources and information), and a variety of electronic and printed resources — all of which are provided free of charge to military families.
 MCEC is the National Advocate for the Purple Star Schools Program (TM), a program run by the states to certify their schools to support military children who transition into their districts.

 Dr. Porter has served as a representative to the Commission since January 2021.

 “The Commission will include ex-officio, non-voting representatives who are members of interested organizations.